 Gov. Roy Cooper ended the state's general mask mandate May 14, 2021.
 Face-covering is still required statewide for people age 5 and over in hospitals and long-term care facilities.
-The city of Raleigh, Wake County and Mecklenburg County (which includes Charlotte) lifted local indoor mask mandates in late February, and Durham County dropped its mask order March 7.
+The city of Raleigh and Wake, Durham and Mecklenburg counties dropped local mask orders in early 2022.

 Learn more: Read North Carolina's face-covering guidance.

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.